sarawithad/dt-front-end-capstone/README.md

 Clone the repo, install dependencies, runserver and navigate to http://localhost:8080/#!/ using your preferred browser.
 Commands to run:
 ```
 git clone https://github.com/sarawithad/storytime.git

+*open a new terminal window and run below commands:
 cd lib
 npm install
+grunt

+*run server in original terminal window by running below command:
 hs
 ```